browserengineering/book/book/text.md

 The last chapter introduced a browser that laid out Chinese text.
 Now it does English, too:

 - Text is laid out word-by-word
 - Lines are split at word boundaries
 - Text can be bold or italic
--   Spacing rules are obeyed
--   Paragraphs are separated from one another
+- Text of different sizes can be mixed

-The browser is now good enough to read an essay or a blog!
+The browser is now good enough to read an essay, a blog, or a book!

 Exercises
 =========

--   Right now, if you have a heading (`<h1>` or `<h2>`) followed by a paragraph, the heading just becomes part of the first line of the paragraph.
-Put headings on their own line, and make headings bold.
--   Make heading text larger, perhaps size-24 for `h1` and size-20 for
-    `h2`.
-Check that multi-line headings don\'t cause overlapping text.
+*Links:* The `<a>` tag[^a-for-anchor] identifies links, and normally it has attributes (like `<a href="...">`).
+Identify links and color them in blue with an underline.
+You can use the `underline` argument to the `Font` constructor to underline things.

+[^a-for-anchor]: The `<a>` tag is short for "anchor".
+I don't think it
+    makes sense, but (despite an attempt to get rid of the tag in XHTML 2) we're stuck with it.

+*Centered Text:* This book's page titles are centered.
+You can find them enclosed in `<h1 class="title">` and `</h1>` tags.
+Implement centered text for these tags.
+When you center text, each line has to be centered individually, because different lines will have different lengths.

--   Add support for the `<small>` tag: text in this tag should be smaller, maybe size-12.
-Make sure that when small text is mixed with normal-sized text, all of the text is aligned.
-For example, in
+*Superscripts:* Add support for the `<sup>` tag: text in this tag should be smaller (perhaps half the normal text size) and be placed so that the top of a superscript lines up with the top of a normal letter.

-    \"`A <small>little</small> bit`\", the bottoms of each word should match up.
-If the text has descenders, like in
-    \"`An <small>example</small> for you`\", it should look like all the letters sit on a line, with the descenders in \"`p`\" and \"`y`\" hanging below that line.
+*Soft hyphens:* The soft hyphen character, written `\N{soft hyphen}` in Python, represents a place where the text renderer can, but doesn't have to, insert a hyphen and break the word across lines.
+Add support for it.
+If a word cannot be placed at the end of a line, check if it has soft hyphens, and if so break the word across lines.
+Remember that a word can have multiple soft hyphens in it.
+Make sure to draw a hyphen when you break a word at a soft hyphen.
+The word "super­cala­fraga­listic­expi­ala­doshus" is a good test case.

--   Add support for the `<pre>` tag.
-Unlike normal paragraphs, text inside `<pre>` tags doesn\'t automatically break lines, while whitespace like spaces and newlines are preserved.
+*Preformatting:* Add support for the `<pre>` tag.
+Unlike normal paragraphs, text inside `<pre>` tags doesn't automatically break lines, and whitespace like spaces and newlines are preserved.
 Use a fixed-width font like `Courier New` or `SFMono` as well.
 Make sure tags work normally inside `<pre>` tags: it should be possible to bold part `<pre>` text.
-You shouldn\'t need to modify `lex`.
+You shouldn't need to modify `lex`.
--   **Hard**: Add support for the `<big>` tag.
-Text surrounded by this tag should be bigger, maybe size-20.
-Make sure that when text sizes are mixed, like in \"`A <big>huge</big> deal`\", all of the text is aligned.
-This is much harder than implementing `<small>`: `<big>` text should not overlap with the previous line, even if half of the line is normal sized and half is `<big>`.

-[^1]: There are lots of languages in the world, and lots of
-    typographic conventions.
-A real web browser supports every language from Arabic to Zulu, but this book focuses on English.
-    Text is near-infinitely complex, but this book cannot be infinitely long!

-[^2]: The word is related to *foundry*, which would create the little
-    metal shapes.

-[^3]: The term "font family" was invented to specifically refer to
-    types, and now has also become confusing and blurry.

-[^4]: But sometimes other weights as well, like "light", "semibold",
-    "black", and "condensed".
-Good fonts tend to come in many weights.

-[^5]: Sometimes there are other options as well, like maybe there\'s a
-    small-caps version; these are sometimes called *options* as well.
-    And don\'t get me started on automatic versus manual italics.

-[^6]: But usually the font looks especially good at certain sizes where
-    *hints* tell the computer how to best resize the font to a particular pixel size.

-[^7]: On your computer, you might get different numbers.
-That\'s
-    right---text rendering is OS-dependent, because it is complex enough that everyone uses one of a few libraries to do it, usually libraries that ship with the OS.
-That\'s why macOS fonts tend to be
-    \"blurrier\" than the same font on Windows.

-[^8]: The `fixed` parameter is actually a boolean and tells you whether
-    all letters are the same *width*, so it doesn\'t really fit here.

-[^9]: The sum at the end of this snippet may not work on your machine:
-    the width of a word is not always the sum of the widths of its letters.
-That\'s because Tk always returns whole pixels, but internally might do some rounding.
-Plus some fonts use something called *kerning* to shift letters a little bit when particular pairs of letters are next to one another, though I don\'t know if Tk supports this.

-[^10]: Note that this code will now break on Chinese, since Chinese
-    won\'t have whitespace between words/characters.
-Real browsers use language-dependent rules for laying out text.

-[^11]: Designers say the text is too "tight".

-[^12]: So named because in metal type days, little pieces of metal that
-    were placed between lines to space them out, and those metal pieces were made of lead.
-Lead is a softer metal than what the actual letter pieces were made of, so it could compress a little to keep pressure on the other pieces.
-Pronounce it "led-ing" not "leed-ing".

-[^13]: If you\'re familiar with Python, you might want to use the
-    `dataclass` library, which makes it easier to define these sorts of utility classes.

-[^14]: If you\'ve done exercises in prior chapters, your code will
-    look different.
-Code snippets in the book always assume you haven't done the exercises, so you're on your own to port any modifications.

-[^15]: This may strike you as an odd decision: perhaps you should raise
-    an error, or finish up the tag for the author.
-There\'s no right answer, but dropping the tag is what browsers do.

-[^16]: Note that tokens never contain an empty string of text, so the
-    `[0]` and `[-1]` accesses are valid.

-[^17]: We could never have broken a line *after* the final word, so
-    subtracting off of `x` is correct.
-And because `font.measure` always returns an integer, there\'s no possibility of rounding error.

-[^18]: Try it in a web browser!